-With respect to the problem of communication, I think it is absolutely true that personal injury lawyers – particularly in accident cases – should communicate more frequently with their clients.
+With respect to the problem of communication, it is absolutely true that personal injury lawyers – particularly in accident cases – should communicate more frequently with their clients.
 If you think the problem is unsolvable, you should fire your lawyer.
 But I think it is wise to first set up a meeting to underscore your concerns.

 The best thing is to dig down and figure out which is the reason your case is not progressing as fast as you would like.
 This circles us back to the key to the critical component of the attorney-client relationship: communication.
 If you have a concern, set up a meeting with your lawyer and address all of the concerns that you have.

 There are a lot of bad reasons to fire your lawyer.
 But lack of trust is a very good reason to find a new attorney.

 Are you still obligated to pay after you fire the lawyer?
 Usually, under Maryland law, a recovery for attorneys’ fees on a contingent fee agreement may be made in quantum meruit.
 Where representation is terminated by a client without cause (the word “cause” has its own definition in Maryland law) or by the attorney with justification, the attorney is entitled to be compensated for the reasonable value of the legal services rendered prior to termination.Does this mean if you fire your lawyer you are stuck paying for two lawyers?
 We have never seen such a case in our combined 150 years of experience.
 Typically, the answer is no for clients under a contingency fee.
-If you have a meaningful injury case, the new lawyer will be willing to honor your original fee agreement and pay the former attorney out of the contingency fee already agreed to by the client.
-We have never seen it done any other way.
-So, again this is generally and you want to square this away with your new lawyer, it does not cost the client any additional attorneys’ fees to switch lawyers.
-To avoid ambiguities and questions of the details, the best thing to do is to have your new lawyer work out a deal with the fired attorney from the beginning.